Cat-Lord/kubernetes-playground/README.md

 # About

 This is a kubernetes playground.
-I tested multiple things manually and documented it as shell scripts.
-Running the scripts is simple: run the script and when the exection pauses, press any key to continue (e.g. enter).
-This is done to make sure you have time to read the command output or to know what's happening and what to expect next.
+Different Kubernetes topics were manually tested and later documented as shell scripts.
+Running the scripts is simple: run the start script in the project root folder.
+The execution will often pause and wait for your input to continue.
+This is done to make sure you have time to read the command output and to know what's happening and what to expect next.

 To identify waiting state easily, every time user needs to press a key to continue, the line will start with '>' symbol: